maty0609/devwks-intro-to-cd/workshop/04-blue-green-deployment.md

 ![Untitled](./images/grafana-app-v2-part2.png)

 ## Wrapping It Up
-In this workshop you've learned the basics of Green/Blue Deployment.
+In this workshop you've learned the basics of Blue Green Deployment.
 We have been able move the traffic from version 1 to version 2.
 You can see here:
 ![Untitled](./images/grafana-app-v2-wrap.png)

 Hopefully you had fun, and find this enjoyable!